 TMDL Implementation and Wastewater

 In situations where an industrial or municipal facility has an effluent loading in excess of the assigned WLA, a PMP may be utilized to reduce PCB loadings through adaptive implementation in order to meet the WLA.
 PMPs are intended to be flexible tools that allow dischargers to identify and respond to potential sources in the most effective manner possible.
-Numerous examples of PMPs exist along with guidance that can be used in the development of PMPs (see Appendix B – will include Delaware River links, Michigan PMP, Camden City, Palo Alto Regional Water Quality Control Plant, DEQ NRO approved PMP insert?).
+Numerous examples of PMPs from outside the watershed exist along with guidance that can be used in the development of PMPs

 The basic elements of the PMPs may include a better characterization of PCB loadings into the system under varying conditions as needed in order to provide the permittee with additional information that may aid in source identification; proposed actions for known or potential sources; proposed actions to find and control unknown sources; and an identification of the methods used to measure, demonstrate and report progress.
 The sensitivity of the analytical method(s) used for PCB identification in monitoring or track-down studies must be aligned with the detection and quantification objectives of the study.

 TMDL loads were assigned to point sources and permitting authorities struggled with the permitting process.
 Loads were often very small with no practical treatment available.
 Many times, depending on the point source location in the watershed, PCBs already existing in the environment pass through a facility’s treatment trains.
 Many of these facilities were not sure whether they were adding or removing PCBs.
-Sampling wet weather and dry weather flows with sensitive methods is used to determine the actual input of point sources, and, if it was concluded that they had input, they are required to implement a pollutant minimization program.
+Sampling wet weather and dry weather flows with sensitive methods is used to determine the actual input of point sources, and, if it was concluded that they had input, they are required to implement a PMP.

 Wastewater Efforts – Combined Sewer Systems